BYTESHAUS/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 <table align="center"><tr></tr><tr><td>👆</td><td>

-When covering existing code, you shall find out the repetitions to group.
+When covering existing code, you shall find the repetitions to group.

 The opposite is for **Test Driven Development** &nbsp;&ndash;&nbsp; think in test unions/bundles beforehand.